Laura J. Martin

 Laura Jane Martin is a historian and ecologist who studies the cultural and political dimensions of ecological management.

-As an Environmental Fellow, Laura will work with Peter Galison from the Department of the History of Science.
-She plans to develop her dissertation research into a book that explores how ecological restoration became such a widespread and important environmental practice.
-She will also begin a project on the use of counter-terrorism technologies for international biodiversity protection.
+As an Environmental Fellow, Laura worked with Peter Galison from the Department of the History of Science.
+She developed her dissertation research into a book that explores how ecological restoration became such a widespread and important environmental practice.
+She also began a project on the use of counter-terrorism technologies for international biodiversity protection.
 By fostering conversations among scientists and humanists, Laura hopes to generate research that can guide 21st century environmental management.